creativescala/creative-scala/book/src/pages/polygons/05-conclusions.md

 # Conclusions

-In this chapter we've focused on reinforcing our knowledge of structural recursion over the natural numbers, while introducing polar coordinates and exploring some of the creative possibilities they bring.
+In this chapter we've had two focuses.
+Firstly, we've reinforced our knowledge of structural recursion by working with it in a new content.
+We've also introduced polar coordinates and paths, and explored some of the creative possibilities they bring, expanding our capabilities as creative programmers.